borbware/unity-basics-course/project-management/4-scrum.md

 * Starts a new Sprint
 * The whole Scrum team attends
   * inspects the whole Product Backlog
-* a Sprint Goal is created and dissectted into a new Sprint Backlog
+* A Sprint Goal is created and dissected into a new Sprint Backlog
-  * the Sprint Goal is *immutable*
+  * The Sprint Goal is ***immutable***
-  * the exact implementations are not discussed, are rather left to the Dev Team to decide
+  * The exact implementations are not discussed
+    * those are rather left for the Dev Team to decide
 * New tasks are given to the Dev Team

 ### Daily Scrum ("Daily")